Elvanse Adult 50mg Hard Capsules

 Seizures

 There is some clinical evidence that stimulants may lower the convulsive threshold in patients with prior history of seizure, in patients with prior EEG abnormalities in absence of seizures, and very rarely, in patients without a history of seizures and no prior EEG evidence of seizures.
-In the presence of seizures, the drug should be discontinued.
+In the presence of new onset or worsening seizures, the drug should be discontinued.

 Visual disturbance